 The good news is advanced candle warmers like UCO candle lanterns do not even possess a flame.
-Yes, they are flameless, which means no need to worry about fire hazards as well.
+Yes, they are flameless, which means no need to worry about fire hazards.
 Yet, they manage to increase the temperature up to 15 degrees inside the tent.

 Some people think that heating a tent with a candle is not safe.
 Yes, I agree.
 But with the right care and use, you can make it safe.
-If you are using an original candle, make sure that the flame doesn’t reach the fabric of your tent.
+If you are using an original candle, make sure that the flame doesn’t reach your tent’s fabric.
 Otherwise, that paper-like fabric will burn.
-To cope up with this case, you might use a flameless candle warmer.
+To cope with this case, you might use a flameless candle warmer.

-For best results, you must light the candle at least 3 hours before going to bed.
+You must light the candle at least 3 hours before going to bed for the best results.
 If you have a large tent, one candle will not go well.
 You have to choose the number of candles according to your tent size.

 Besides heating, the candle will provide such a peaceful glow that no other LED lights can.
-Peace is what we all need when we spare some days to go enjoy nature.
-And if you choose a candle with aroma, it will be another plus point.
+We all need peace when we spare some days to enjoy nature.
+And if you choose a candle with an aroma, it will be another plus point.

 How to insulate a tent for winter camping?